Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 Notes:

-The current minimum validator bond as of Jan 27, 2022 is ~1.5 Million DOT.
+The current minimum validator bond as of Aug 1, 2023 is ~1.7 Million DOT.

 ---